 I have been meaning to write this list forever, but the end of the summer is always crazy with back to school shopping that I forget and miss posting before Grandparents Day at the start of September.
 I am so happy I gathered this many books about grandmothers to create this resource because celebrating grandmothers is a worthwhile activity.
-Also, if I am honest, the waiting ended up being a good thing because there are some great books on this list that weren’t published years ago, score one for procrastination.
+The waiting ended up being a good thing because there are some great newly-published books on this list score one for procrastination.

 This book list about grandmothers contains affiliate links.

 Granny Went to Market by Stella Blackstone is a really fantastic book that is filled with language arts, geography and math lessons.
 Granny is a traveler and everywhere she goes she picks up a number of souvenirs.
 She visits a number of countries like Switzerland, Mexico and Peru where she buys the souvenirs that relate to the country’s culture.
 These quick stops and details offer even more learning opportunities for interested kids.
 The rhyming text will enchant even the youngest world traveler; this is a must for any jet setting family.

 Grandmas’s Tiny House; A Counting Story by JaNay Brown Wood is the most adorable story turned into a rhyming counting book.
 The story is about Grandma’s little house where friends and a growing family all come, with food in hand, to be together.
 Will the household everyone?
 The text is JUST the right length for preschool circle time.
 Plus, the rhyming makes it a fun read for one or many listening kids.
 The illustrations by Pricilla Burris make me one part hungry, and the other part all happy inside as the love this Grandma has for her family jumps off every page.